 This has inadvertently become the wireless section, because that’s the “new functionality” I consider this tier to unlock.

 Basically everything from the Pro-X wired version still applies, except they sound ever-so-slightly worse, and the mic is worse.
-I use them all the time too, and they’re great.
+I use them for gaming and sometimes at work on calls, because despite being worse-sounding, being unrestrained by wires makes a difference.

 Unique features: Multiple inputs and outputs for use in many situations

 The simplified transceiver requires no setup, and has a 3.5mm line in and line out.
 The line-in can take input from a console, making console streaming easy.
 Or, you can plug your phone into it so you don’t miss any messages while gaming.
 By comparison, normally you’d need something like the Astro Mixamp (listed further down for $130) to do that, which is just a wired headphone amp.
-Being able to wirelessly transmit a secondary source is way more useful than you might think, because all of a sudden any audio source can be wireless.
-I no longer carry my phone around the house, because I’ll hear it on my headset if it rings.
-If the headset is off, audio will go out the line out for connection to external speakers, making the transition from broadcasting to chilling a single button press.
+I use this to playtest mobile games by plugging the phone audio into the base station, so I can still be on Discord with the rest of the testers.
+If the headset is off, audio will go out the line out for connection to external speakers, meaning you can swap between headset and speakers with a single button press, and without changing audio sources in Windows.

 The Arctis 7 has the same drivers as the $300 Steelseries Arctis Pro, so they sound good.
 The isolation is surprisingly good as well; the firm but soft fitment transmits bass incredibly well, while remaining light on your head even for long periods of time.
 There’s a 3.5mm TRRS cable that can be plugged straight into a phone – this works even if the battery is dead, which makes them really useful for travelling.